The Different Types Of Mental Health Counseling Services

 Licensed clinical social worker

-Licensed clinical social workers (LCSWs) can be located in hospitals or hospital-like settings.
-They may provide assistance with diagnoses, as well as offer individual and group counseling and recovery services.
+Licensed clinical social workers (LCSWs) may provide assistance with diagnoses, as well as offer individual and group counseling and recovery services.
 They can also help with the study, treatment, and prevention of mental health disorders.
-These specialists can be an invaluable source of information for individuals and families, connecting them with additional resources and referrals so the client can continue to progress after leaving the hospital setting.
+These specialists can be an invaluable source of information for individuals and families, connecting them with additional resources and referrals so the client can continue to progress outside of their sessions.

 There can also be licensed social workers who may work in another location outside a hospital, such as the non-public sector.
 Generally, LCSWs possess many of the same skills as licensed professional counselors, as many have completed similar education and licensure.